Create a Project

 Mock

-Refer to the VEE Porting Guide Mock chapter for how to develop a Mock.
+A Mock project does not require any specific configuration.
+Refer to the VEE Porting Guide Mock chapter page to learn more on how to develop a Mock.

 Java SE Library Project